danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 let emoji = Emoji("😀")
 ```

-You can use ``Emoji/all`` to get a list of all available emojis from all standard categories:
+You can use ``Emoji/all`` to get a list of all available emojis from all standard ``EmojiCategory`` values:

 ```swift
 let emojis = Emoji.all          // 😀😃😄😁😆🥹😅😂🤣🥲...
 ```

-You can also get emojis for a specific ``EmojiCategory`` and ``EmojiVersion``.
-See the <doc:EmojiCategory-Article> and <doc:EmojiVersion-Article> articles for more information.
+You can also get emojis for a specific category and version.
+See the <doc:EmojiCategories-Article> and <doc:EmojiVersions-Article> articles for more information.

 ## Unicode Information